Frederick Gough School: Grammar school

 For two years, before it opened, the selected group of 110 were taught at Riddings Secondary School.
 The Ashby Grammar School (AGS) school badge was designed by the Art mistress, Miss M Balmford, in navy and light blue, with a Knights Templar motif; the Knights Templars was connected to Bottesford, Lincolnshire.
-It would cost £186,000 in 1958.Lindsey Education Committee wanted to call it Bottesford Grammar School, and the Scunthorpe education divisional body wanted to call it Queen's Grammar School, there would be 17 teachers, and construction would be finished by June 1960.
+It would cost £186,000 in 1958.
+Lindsey Education Committee wanted to call it Bottesford Grammar School, and the Scunthorpe education divisional body wanted to call it Queen's Grammar School, there would be 17 teachers, and construction would be finished by June 1960.
 There would be about 350, on the roll, from ages 11–14, with laboratories for physics, chemistry and biology.
 A sixth form would be in place by 1962.
 The school was built by R M Phillips & Sons of Brigg, with bricks from Crowle Works.
 The headteacher was 41 year old Mr John Tookey, the former deputy head, and head of English, of John Leggott Grammar School.
 The grammar school opened on Tuesday 6 September 1960, and would cost £273,000.

 The grammar school was renamed Frederick Gough Grammar School after Alderman Frederick Gough, the first Chairman of Governors of the school.
 In November 1960, it was decided to rename the school, as Mr Gough had recently died.
 Frederick Herbert Baker Gough died aged 77 on Wednesday 5 October 1960 in Scunthorpe War Memorial Hospital.
-He came from Cardiff, and before the war he had been chief engineer of the Norman by Park steel works.
+He came from Cardiff, and before the war he had been chief engineer of the Normanby Park steel works.
 He had been awarded the OBE in the 1943 Birthday Honours.
 His funeral was on Saturday 8 October 1960 at Ashby Wesley Church, later being buried in Bottesford churchyard.
+Hubert Gough, his son, died in January 1990 in Cumbria.

 Sir Charles Morris, vice-chancellor of University of Leeds since 1948, was chosen to open the new school in early 1961.
+It was officially opened Thursday 2 March 1961.

+It worked with the John Leggott Grammar School; both offered Russian.

+In December 1964, 16 year old Trevor Kitson, born 27 February 1948, of Belton Road in Epworth, was offered a place to study chemistry at St Peter's College, Oxford.
+He was the first at the school to go to such a university.
+In September 1962 he had passed seven O-levels, aged 14.
+Trevor moved to Palmerston North in the early 1970s, to lecture at Massey University.